TommyC81/TPF2-LineManager/README.md

   consider adding only about half the vehicles you think are needed to avoid some initial vehicle number oscillations.
 * Avoid using "WAIT FOR FULL LOAD" stops for managed lines, this will potentially disrupt data and calculations and lead to less than ideal results.
 Use **`[M]` - MANUAL** line management (see Information and and options above) if required.
+* Make sure depots are readily available and accessible (from all directions) to ensure depots can be located and new vehicles added.
+  Without accessible depots, no new vehicles.
+* LineManager produces lots of informative console messages, learn how to enable the in-game console and check the messages.
+  It is very likely that for whatever issue you may experience, the cause/solution is captured in the console output.

 ## What the mod does